 But if not, that brings us to option #3…

 3. Have Your Form Evaluated Online By Someone Who Knows What They’re Doing

 One of the many benefits of having me as your coach (details here) is that I provide comprehensive form evaluations.

 It’s pretty simple.

-From there, we provide you with a full evaluation breaking down everything you’re doing right, everything you’re doing wrong, everything that could be improved, exactly what adjustments to make, how (and why) to make them, and more.
+From there, I provide you with a full evaluation breaking down everything you’re doing right, everything you’re doing wrong, everything that could be improved, exactly what adjustments to make, how (and why) to make them, and more.